ezagroba/elizabethzagroba.com/posts/2022/12_11_Agile_Testing_Days_2022.md

 Anne-Marie graciously let me participate in (and host a small bit of) her tutorial about quality coaching.
 It was great to spend a whole day talking about and with people taking the same approach to their influencing without managing role.
 It confirmed that I've approached my role in a sensible way: have a mandate from management, wait until teams ask for help instead of inflicting help, give people an indication of when you'll come back for more support or follow-up, treat teams at different maturity stages differently.

 I need to revisit all the diagrams and lists Anne-Marie shared of what quality coaching can be.
 I want to look through each one and see if it's something I want to do more (or less) of as part of my role.
-"Investing in onbaording is the ultimate shift-left" is now my go-to explanation for why I'm spending so much time explaining stuff to the new joiners.
+"Investing in onboarding is the ultimate shift-left" is now my go-to explanation for why I'm spending so much time explaining stuff to the new joiners.

 ## Gwen Diagram - Happiness is Quality

 The little things (getting a PagerDuty call off-hours, flaky tests in the pipeline, a monstrous legacy code base) can pile up to drive your most talented engineers away and destroy engineer happiness.

 As acting CTO, Gwen measures *everything* at her organization.
 She tracks number of alerts.
 She hosts "flake parties" to finally fix or delete flaky tests.
 She uses (relatively infrequent every-two-months because nobody likes them) retros to collect all kinds of feedback.
 And crucially: to collect responses to the same set of questions over time.
-She knows that making every measure reflect 100% satisfaction is somewhere between not cost-effective and impossible, but she knows to keep "I am comfrotable asking for help" at 100%.
+She knows that making every measure reflect 100% satisfaction is somewhere between not cost-effective and impossible, but she knows to keep "I am comfortable asking for help" at 100%.

 ## Fiona Charles - What could *possibly* go wrong?